-Based on competitive bidding, the Authority may provide a capital grant of up to 30 per cent of the project cost.
-This would help in bridging the viability gap of the Project.
-Where even such assistance is inadequate for making the Project financially viable, an additional grant not exceeding 10 per cent of the project costs may be provided as O&M support during the initial years following the commissioning of the airport.
+It is proposed that based on competitive bidding, the Authority may provide a capital grant of up to a maximum of 30 per cent of the project cost in case the airport is not financially viable.
+This would help in bridging the viability gap of the project.
+Where even such assistance is inadequate for making a project financially viable, an additional grant not exceeding 10 per cent of the project costs may be provided for O&M support during the period following the commissioning of the Mandatory Works.